mohyehia/learning-notes/kubernetes/security/README.md

   - `Role`
   - `RoleBinding`
 - Roles define a set of permissions, and RoleBindings grant those permissions to users.
+- On their own, Roles don’t do anything.
+They need binding to a user.
+- Each Role will have 3 objects inside the `rules` object of the `Role` definition:
+  - apiGroups
+  - resources
+  - verbs
+- Together, they define which actions are allowed against which objects.
+- `apiGroups` and `resources` define the object, and `verbs` define the actions.
+- Use this command to find the available `verbs` for any `resources`: `kubectl api-resources --sort-by name -o wide | grep <reourceName>`
+- `Roles` and `RoleBindings` are namespaced objects.
+This means they can only be applied to a single Namespace.
+- `ClusterRole` and `ClusterRoleBinding` are cluster-wide objects and apply to all Namespaces.
+- A powerful pattern is to define `Role` at the cluster level (`ClusterRole`) and bind them to specific Namespaces via RoleBindings.
+- This lets you define common roles once, and re-use them across multiple Namespaces.

 ### Create New Users
 1. Generate new private key for the new user: `openssl genrsa -out mohyehia.key 2048`